Ferenc Molnár: Literary and theatrical career

-Later years and death
+Later years

 On January 12, 1940, Molnár relocated to America and spent his last 12 years living in Room 835 at New York's Plaza Hotel.
 In 1943, he suffered a massive heart attack, forcing him to suspend work for almost a year.
 To celebrate the end of World War II, Molnár wrote and published Isten veled szivem (God Be With You My Heart) and the English Edition of The Captain of St Margaret's.

 After the war, Molnár became outraged and depressed after learning of the fate of his Jewish friends and colleagues during the Holocaust in Hungary, and his personality changed.
 He became apathetic, morose, and misanthropic.

-In 1947, Molnár's secretary and devoted companion Wanda Bartha committed suicide.
+In 1947, Molnár's secretary and devoted companion Wanda Bartha died by suicide.
 This event had a lasting effect on Molnár.
 Upon her death, he wrote Companion in Exile, his most tragic work, recalling his friend's sacrifices and their time together.
 Molnár donated all his manuscripts and bound scrapbooks containing articles about him, prepared by Wanda Bartha, to the New York Public Library.

+Personal life and death

+Molnár's first marriage to Margit Vészi ended in divorce in 1910.

+In 1922 he married the actor Sári Fedák, after a six-year relationship.
+The couple divorced in 1925, after "he had accused her of intimacy with 42 gentlemen, and she had replied in kind with a list of 142 ladies".

+Molnár married the actor Lili Darvas shortly after divorcing Fedák in 1925.
+They were active both in Vienna, where Darvas acted as part of Max Reinhardt's theatrical troupe at the Theater in der Josefstadt from 1925 until the Anschluss in 1938, when they were forced to flee.

+Molnár and Darvas had long been fixtures on the theatrical scene in New York, where Liliom had become a hit.
+They arrived in New York in 1940.
+He and Darvas later separated amicably, but remained married and friends until Molnár's death in 1952.

 Molnár died of cancer, aged 74, at the Mount Sinai Hospital in New York City on April 1, 1952.
 Because of his superstitious fear that creating a will would hasten his death, Molnár left behind several manuscripts, unfinished work, and a significant amount of money.
-Only his wife, Lili Darvas, attended his funeral with a few close friends.
-In the name of all women Molnár had loved, Lili Darvas bid him farewell with a quotation: "Liliom, sleep my boy, sleep!"
+Lili attended his funeral with a few close friends.
+In the name of all women Molnár had loved, Darvas bid him farewell with a quotation: "Liliom, sleep my boy, sleep!"